KumaNekoZawa/knz-paint/ROADMAP.md

 * go through all Checkstyle warnings/infos

 # Bugs & cosmetic changes
-* some Listeners are in the View, some are in the Model; fix this
-* block UI while applying effects
-* "Grayscale" effect sliders are not precise
 * transparency support
     * clear selection could use transparent
     * any tool that uses setRGB() might need to be adjusted to use drawLine()